 Recent Awards and Submissions

 Drs.
-Yu Liang¸ Mina Sartipi, Claire McCullough, Farah Kandah, Craig Tanis, Joseph Kizza, and Ms. Kathy Winters (Computer Science and Engineering), in partnership with the Community Foundation of Greater Chattanooga requested $29,998 from Mozilla to develop a real-time information system that integrates sensing technology, Gigabit speed network, and big data analytics to measure and analyze the security status of a community.
-The proposed project will improve the community security level and will enable law enforcement to work more efficiently.
+Yu Liang, Mina Sartipi, Li Yang, Claire McCullough, Farah Kandah, Joseph Kizza, and Ms. Kathy Winters (Computer Science and Engineering) in partnership with the Community Foundation of Greater Chattanooga requested $30,000 from the Mozilla Foundation to develop a system to monitor safety in real-time through an integration of sensing technology, a Gigabit speed network, and big data analytics.
+In addition, UTC graduate and undergraduate students will participate as members of the research team.

 Dr. Deborah McAllister (School of Education) in collaboration with the Tennessee Space Grant Consortium requested $1,200 from NASA to support a series of four Saturday programs for students in grades 4-8.
 Workshops will center on STEM (science, technology, engineering, and mathematics) education and include activities focused on Earth and space science, engineering, and life science.

 Drs.
 Gretchen Potts (Chemistry) Ethan Carver, and Peggy Kovach (Biological and Environmental Sciences) requested $336,313 from the National Institutes of Health to analyze the potential adverse effects of e-cigarette filling solutions.
 The study will determine if filling solutions are mislabeled and contain unintended alkaloids and nicotine.